curlsli/webpack-book/docs/zh/optimizing/03_environment_variables.md

 If you run the application, you should see a new message on the button.

-T> [webpack-conditional-loader](https://www.npmjs.com/package/webpack-conditional-loader) performs something similar based on code comments.
+> [webpack-conditional-loader](https://www.npmjs.com/package/webpack-conditional-loader) performs something similar based on code comments.
 It can be used to eliminate entire blocks of code.

-T> `webpack.EnvironmentPlugin(["NODE_ENV"])` is a shortcut that allows you to refer to environment variables.
+> `webpack.EnvironmentPlugin(["NODE_ENV"])` is a shortcut that allows you to refer to environment variables.
 It uses `DefinePlugin` underneath, and you can achieve the same effect by passing `process.env.NODE_ENV`.

 ## Replacing Free Variables Through Babel

 [babel-plugin-transform-inline-environment-variables](https://www.npmjs.com/package/babel-plugin-transform-inline-environment-variables) can be used to achieve the same effect. [babel-plugin-transform-define](https://www.npmjs.com/package/babel-plugin-transform-define) and [babel-plugin-minify-replace](https://www.npmjs.com/package/babel-plugin-minify-replace) are other alternatives for Babel.

-{pagebreak}

 ## Choosing Which Module to Use